 Application files are confidential and information can only be provided to you, the applicant.
 You must provide CDHO with your written authorization before it will release information to a third party (for example, an employer, spouse or agency).

-This chart describes all the documents you need to submit to the College.
+This chart describes all the documents you need to submit when applying for a certificate of registration with the CDHO.
 All documents submitted in languages other than English or French must include official translations.
 These translations can be done in Ontario or overseas.

 Submit a completed and notarized form.

 Form A includes a section on professional liability insurance.
 This insurance can be obtained from:

 Please note that all registrants holding a general certificate must maintain a minimum of $1,000,000 coverage for each occurrence and with a deductible of no more than $10,000.

 You should wait to obtain your professional liability insurance until your application has been approved if your application has been referred to the Registration Committee.

 |Form B||Certificate of Professional Conduct||This form is completed by the regulatory body in any jurisdiction in which you practised dental hygiene or any other regulated profession and sent directly to the CDHO.
 This form must be current and submitted within the three months before you register, unless you have not practised in that jurisdiction since the form was received by the CDHO.|

 |Form C||Certificate of Dean or Principal of College/University Granting Diploma/Degree in Dental Hygiene||A representative from your college of graduation completes this form and sends it directly to the CDHO along with an official transcript of your results.|

 |Form D||Authorization to Release Information||This form authorizes the CDHO to verify or obtain additional information related to your application.|